The town of Basildon is located in the county of Essex, 26 miles east of London. It also gives its name to the

 John Baron (Conservative) represents the Basildon & Billericay constituency.
 The borough

-also has 42 publicly elected councillors led by Tony Ball.
+also has 42 publicly elected councillors led by Phil Turner.
 The current encumbent Mayor is Mo Larkin.

 Since 1999 the Basildon Borough area now falls within the East of England European Parliamentary